Client Success Story: I-601A Approval for K-1 Visa Overstay

 Proving extreme hardship was no easy feat in this case.
 Our office meticulously reviewed forensic therapist reports, financial documents, and immigration records.
 We also interviewed the clients extensively about their relationship histories, difficult life experiences, medical issues, and business financials.
 We then drafted sworn statements that explored all possible areas of hardship.
 Eventually, a case that seemed like it might be hard to win became much stronger thanks to the dedication and drive of our office’s legal team.

-How can the Law Offices of Joshua Goldstein help you?
+How can the Goldstein Immigration Lawyers help you?

 The I-601A application process can be complicated and daunting.
 But if you entered the United States without inspection, or have a history of unlawful presence, and no other disqualifying issues (criminal, fraud, deportation), this I-601A could be your best path to getting a green card.
 Because it can be a tricky process, your best bet is to hire an experienced immigration lawyer.

 Our office specializes in preparing successful I-601A cases.
 We use a detail-oriented approach to prepare thorough submissions for USCIS, guiding clients through the process every step of the way.
-If you’re wondering whether you qualify for an I-601A or have questions about the I-601A process, call the experienced immigration lawyers at the Law Offices of Joshua Goldstein today to schedule a consultation.
+If you’re wondering whether you qualify for an I-601A or have questions about the I-601A process, call the experienced immigration lawyers at the Goldstein Immigration Lawyers today to schedule a consultation.

 *Please note: Names and details have been changed to protect the confidentiality of the client.